HugoBlox/hugo-blox-builder/wowchemy/test/content/slides/example/index.md

   #   Light style: github.
 Dark style: dracula (default).
   #   Available highlight themes listed in: https://highlightjs.org/static/demo/
   #   Use lower case names and replace space with hyphen '-'
-  highlight_style: monokai
+  highlight_style: dracula

-  mermaid_enabled: true # configure js or not
+  diagram: true # configure js or not
-  mermaid_options: # see mermaid documentation for other options
+  diagram_options: # see mermaid documentation for other options
     theme: base # default/base/dark/neutral/forest
-    securityLevel: loose
+    securityLevel: strict

   # Remember to use snake case for options under reveal_options instead of camel case
   # all snake case will be converted into came case for reveal